-Tuition for the online-based MPH program is set at a per credit rate.
+Tuition for the fully online Social and Behavioral Sciences (SBS) and Public Health Practice (PHP) concentrations is set at a per credit rate only.
 There is no block tuition option.
-All tuition is assessed at the same rate, regardless of residency status.
-There are, however, additional fees assessed for online courses.

-Online students pay a per-credit tuition rate of \$550 per credit.
-Online students take classes at a pace of their choosing and pay each semester depending on how many credits they are registered for.
-The online tuition rate is the same, regardless of residency (either Florida or U.S.).
+Online SBS and PHP students pay an hourly tuition rate of \$550 per credit and take classes at a pace of their choosing.
+They also pay each semester depending on how many credits they are registered for.
+The online tuition rate is the same, regardless of residency (either Florida, U.S.).
+Note: online courses for the Population Health Management (PHM) concentration are charged the same as the campus-based PHM courses, so residency status will impact tuition for PHM students taking courses online.

-Online students pay a fee rate of \$35.75 per credit.
+All online courses are assessed an additional distance learning fee of \$35.75 per credit.

-The online Master of Public Health program is a self-funded program and traditionally does not accept UF EEP, UF Teaching Assistant, or State Tuition Waivers.
-The online program reserves the right to allow EEP and waiver use on a case-by-case basis, depending on space.
-Please contact the MPH Academic Assistant for more information.
+The online SBS and PHP concentrations are self-funded programs and traditionally do not accept UF EEP, UF Teaching Assistant, or State Tuition Waivers.
+The SBS and PHP concentrations reserve the right to allow EEP and waiver use on a case-by-case basis, depending on space.
+Please contact AskMPH@phhp.ufl.edu for more information.